Mado Watch 2017 GOOD DESIGN Award

 Winner of 2017 GOOD DESIGN AwardWatch the Video

-The Mado Watch designed by Michael Graves Design
+Designer: Michael Graves Design

-The “square peg in a round hole” idiom is a fitting description for the MADO watch because it artfully communicates the individuality that we all yearn to express.
-When seen on a wrist, the age old geometric relationship between circle and square transforms into a plain of coexistence.
+The “square peg in a round hole” idiom is a fitting description for the award-winning Mado watch because it artfully communicates the individuality that we all yearn to express.
+When seen on a wrist, the age old geometric relationship between circle and square transforms into a plane of coexistence.
 The daily act of telling time becomes immediate, focused, and magnified.
 This is achieved by wedging the square black dial, with its unique engraving pattern, into the circular brushed stainless steel bezel.
 This watch creates a perfectly proportioned window through which time is viewed.
 The watch dial is punctuated by high-contrast, stamped numerals (taken from an original font designed by the late Michael Graves) that appear to hover within the crystal lens.

 The Mado Watch is a unisex 40mm diameter size case.
 It is made of brushed stainless steel and is complemented with a black silicone band with stainless steel buckle.

 Mado is the proud winner of the 2017 GOOD DESIGN AWARD

 It measures 10″ from end to end with 7″ to the closest hole and 8 3/4″ inches from the farthest hole and is a unisex watch measuring 40mm (1.57″) in diameter and 7.6mm (0.30″) high.
 It is made of a brushed stainless steel and comes with a 20mm (3/4″) black silicone band.